shapesecurity/bandolier/README.md

-# ES6-Bundler
+# Shift-Bundler

-ES6-Bundler bundles modules with dependencies specified using ES6 import/export statements as a single script that can run in an pre-ES6 JavaScript environment.
+Shift-Bundler bundles modules with dependencies specified using ES6 import/export statements as a single script that can run in an pre-ES6 JavaScript environment.

 ## Installation